Free up to 1MM monthly messages. No credit card required.

 “I looked into the specifics of the real-time communication protocols.
 What really made PubNub stand out from the others was reliability.
 For example, I read that other protocols didn’t fall back as gracefully as PubNub, on older browsers or in the case of a data center going down.”

 Tint enables moderators to curate and approve social content then push that content to a dashboard as it happens.
 To achieve this functionality, Tint needed a real-time pub/sub infrastructure that could deliver this content in real time.
-Using PubNub Data Streams, Tint got the low latent speed they needed, allowing moderators to publish content to the dashboard in under a ¼ second.
+Using PubNub Data Streams, Tint got the low latent speed they needed, allowing moderators to publish content to the dashboard in 1/10 second or less.

 “It’s an instant feedback.
 You can be using Tint on your phone, approve it, and it shows up on the screen instantly.
 That’s a big wow factor.”